 Are you thinking about doing it solo?
 Check out this awesome guide to solo travel in Malaysia for some great tips!

 Uncle Tan’s has been operating for over 20 years and has cultivated such a professional team of highly qualified and enthusiastic guides going above and beyond at every turn.
-The head guide, Lan, had been them for 18 years and inspired us with stories of how the original Uncle Tan picked him up when he had nothing else and had given him a great opportunity, he now has the top rating for tourist guiding in Malaysia, is a wildlife officer, works with local NGO’s to protect the forest and helps train the new generation of guides in english.
+The head guide, Lan, had been with them for 18 years and inspired us with stories of how the original Uncle Tan picked him up when he had nothing else and had given him a great opportunity, he now has the top rating for tourist guiding in Malaysia, is a wildlife officer, works with local NGO’s to protect the forest and helps train the new generation of guides in english.
 Most guides are from the local village so this camp is helping not only to educate but to provide an additional source of income instead of palm oil and operates as a non-profit – all the proceeds from Uncle Tan go to a fund for the local village to use for conservation, education and sports.
 It really was inspiring to see the passion of all of their guides and how excited they were in their job everyday – You just couldn’t fake it and its great to know that your tourist dollar is really making a difference!

 Also on the day before or after you leave Uncle Tan’s (roughly leave at midday and return at midday) make sure you take advantage of being in Sepilok and their free shuttle to see the Sepilok Orangutan Rehabilitation Centre and Bornean Sun Bear Conservation Centre … Both deserve a good half day and so maybe one before or after?
-Try to be at each for feeding time and stay at the Sun Bears for a few hours, they can be a bit shy but when they come our are a complete highlight, the world’s smallest bear and not really possible to view in the wild due to their shyness.
+Try to be at each for feeding time and stay at the Sun Bears for a few hours, they can be a bit shy but when they come out are a complete highlight, the world’s smallest bear and not really possible to view in the wild due to their shyness.
 Great work being done at both of these places in terms of rehabilitation and conservation!
-I really can’t recommend staying at Uncle Tans B&B in Sepilok however – its a bit of a dump – and would recommend Paganakan Dii, a great retreat nearby with cheaper prices, free breakfast and shuttle drop-offs and pick ups in the local area.
+I really can’t recommend however staying at Uncle Tans Sepilok base however – its a bit of a dump – and would instead recommend Paganakan Dii, a great retreat nearby with cheaper prices, free breakfast and shuttle drop-offs and pick ups in the local area.